ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 }
 ```

-That is the default, so you only need this block to change it. `disableCsrfProtection()` exists, but the logout and
+This protection is enabled by default, so configure this block only when you need to change it.

+You can disable CSRF protection with the `disableCsrfProtection()` function.
+However, the logout and
-refresh routes accept `POST` from a browser that is carrying a session cookie, which is exactly what CSRF protection is
+refresh routes accept `POST` requests from browsers that include the session cookie, so these routes should remain protected
-for.
+against CSRF.

 ## Sign users out {id="logout"}

+To sign users out, use the `logout()` function:

 ```kotlin
 oauth {